FoleyX90/titanium_documentation/source/en/contribute.md

 In other words, run the following code:
 <code>
-git commit // follow the usual procedure of git add etc] git checkout master git pull upstream master git checkout ticketNumber-description git rebase master
+git commit // [follow the usual procedure of git add etc] git checkout master git pull upstream master git checkout ticketNumber-description git rebase master
 </code>

-<info>You can update your local branch at any time with the latest commits to Appcelerator's public repository, using this method.
+<info>You can update your local branch at any time with the latest commits to Appcelerator's public repository using this method.
 However, it's most important to do so just before you push your finished work, to reduce the risk of conflicts when it is merged.</info>

 <warning>
 When you rebase a branch, it can change the SHA-1 hash of any of your commits since it branched off from master.
-If these commits have been made public and someone has subsequently based their work on them, rebasing will cause problems because these old commits will appear to be new commits and will have to be merged in despite already existing.
+If these commits have been made public and someone has subsequently based their work on them, rebasing will cause problems because these old commits will appear to be new commits and will have to be merged despite already existing.

 As no-one will be using your branch to work from, this should not be an issue.
 However, the easiest rule to follow is **never rebase a branch that has already been made public/pushed**.